hallee/espresso-arm/README.md

 36 | 27 | White  | GPIO.218 | On/Off (SSR)
 39 | -  | Black  | 0v       | Ground (SSR)

 I'm not sure if the pins are the same on the Raspberry Pi 3.
+Run `gpio readall` to see your pin layout.
 You may have to wire your Pi differently.
 The thing that matters is to make sure the ground wires are connected to ground on your device, the thermocouple amplifier Vin is connected to a +3.3 or 5v source on your device, and everything else is wired to a GPIO pin.
 Just make sure to change all the GPIO pin numbers in software if you picked differently.

 ![10](http://i.imgur.com/xSbcVHx.jpg)